-The University Mixed Chorus is an ensemble of mixed voices that studies and performs a variety of choral literature from early Medieval, Renaissance, and Baroque classics to notable contemporary works and large Oratorio works accompanied by the Eastern Symphony Orchestra and/or the Eastern Symphony Chamber Orchestra.
+The University Mixed Chorus is an ensemble of mixed voices that studies and performs a variety of choral literature from early Medieval, Renaissance, and Baroque classics to notable contemporary works and large oratorio works accompanied by the Eastern Symphony Orchestra.
 Open to all university students interested in singing.
-Music majors and minors may count up to six semester hours toward graduation.
-Non-music may count four semester hours toward graduation.
+Music minors may count up to six semester hours toward graduation.
+Non-music majors may count four semester hours toward graduation.

 Camerata Singers is a select choral ensemble that performs madrigals and other choral literature appropriate for a chamber choir with special emphasis on music before 1750.
 The repertoire encompasses a unique variety of primarily a cappella music and/or music accompanied by light instrumentation.